From the Noble Savage to the Noble Revolutionary: Counterarguments to the Book

+Main Themes

+Scholars and Think Tanks have identified the major thematic elements in the book as follows:

-Objecting the myth of the noble savage
+Objecting to the myth of the noble savage

-The main myth that Rangel seeks to rebut is what he identifies as an adapted version of the myth of the noble savage and the Golden Age - Old World myths - in which Latin Americans would be good people but corrupted by the western society that has destroyed their original values and from which it will be necessary to liberate themselves through revolutions that separate Latin America from the West and reestablish a lost identity different from the Western one.
+The main myth that Rangel seeks to debunk is what he identifies as an adapted version of the myth of the noble savage and the Golden Age - Old World myths - in which indigenous Latin Americans were good people corrupted by their “encounter” with western society.
+This myth (as old as Montaigne’s essays, argues that western values have substituted/destroyed original “noble” values and that it will be necessary to restore these through revolutions, cleaving Latin America from the West to reestablish a lost identity different from the Western one.

 According to Rangel, this mythology would be the result of a compensatory process in the face of the historical failure of the Hispano-American nations in the face of the progress of the European and North American nations, which in some cases started from the same or worse conditions.
 Transforming a previous society into another requires time and the Meso and South American societies have the challenge of achieving it.